 7 Brief But Beautiful Hikes In Kansas You Can Take In Under An Hour

-There’s a lot of places around Kansas to hike, but they usually take hours of time to get through.
+There are a lot of places around Kansas to hike, but they usually take hours of time to get through.
 Unless you’re going at a super slow pace, or you keep stopping for wildflowers, these hikes are easily completed within an hour.
-Let’s check out these quick but beautiful hikes across Kansas that won’t take up a whole day of your travel plans.
+Let’s check out the best hikes in Kansas that won’t take up a whole day of your travel plans.
 Have you hiked all of them?